-Contrast gives you the ability to send vulnerabilities to bugtracker integrations or by email for users who don't have access to Contrast.
-You can set up these and a bunch of other integrations - including Slack, HipChat or any generic WebHook integration - by selecting Organization Settings in the User menu and then Integrations in the sidebar.
-You can tell Contrast notify you if there are any new high or critical vulnerabilities found in your application.
+Contrast gives you the ability to send vulnerability data to bugtracker integrations or to users via email.
+You can set up bugtrackers and other integrations - including Slack or any generic WebHook integration - by going to the user menu > Organization Settings > Integrations tab in the sidebar.
+You can tell Contrast to notify you if there are any new high or critical vulnerabilities found in your application.

 For more information, read the article on Integrations.